puccife/ADAHomeworks/project/README.md

-# Reasons for opening offshore companies
+# Inside Panama Papers

 # Abstract
-Every day men and women around the globe go to work with the the same goal: to prosper.
-But what is not the same is the degree of economic freedom that each country offers to its people.
-Fiscal prudence and opennesss in international trade can have a powerful effect on improving society.
-As global markets expand and become more interconnected, business are increasingly looking for resources to help identify competitive and profitable opportunities.
-Our goal is to analyze motivating factors for creating offshore companies, i.e. companies created in low-tax, offshore jurisdictions.
-The analysis is performed using the [Offshore Leaks Database](https://www.occrp.org/en/panamapapers/database) which contains data about companies, foundations and trusts.
-To this end, we enrich our dataset with information about the economical and social background of countries from the [Index of Economic Freedom](http://www.heritage.org/index/about), considering legal factors as well.
+As global markets expand and become more interconnected, businesses are increasingly looking for resources to help identify competitive and profitable opportunities.
+Several data leakages in the last years have shown that a common approach to this is the creation of offshore companies, i.e. companies created in low-tax, offshore jurisdictions.
-We believe that a better understanding of the reasons can help prevent those tendencies.
+Our goal is to analyze motivating factors for creating such entities.
+We believe that a better understanding of the reasons can help to find ways to deal with those tendencies.
+This has an impact on the social good, because fiscal prudence and opennesss in international trade can have a powerful effect on improving society.
+The data analysis is performed using the [Offshore Leaks Database](https://www.occrp.org/en/panamapapers/database) which contains data about offshore companies, foundations and trusts.
+We enrich the dataset with information about the economical and social background of countries from the [Index of Economic Freedom](http://www.heritage.org/index/about), considering legal factors as well.

 # Research questions
 1. Which economic factors motivate the foundation of offshore companies?